kiriphorito/COMP3096---MARL/README.md

 $ python3 train_mineral_shards.py
 ```

-Once you hit a value that you are satisfied with then quit
+Once you hit a value that you are satisfied with then quit.
+I have found the the current one only goes up to about 14-15.

 ## 5. Enjoy it!